Georgia Winstone reviews The Creature, the latest production from Company of Sirens and playwright Lucy Gough.

 The performances of Jams Thomas and Matt Reed are particularly superb, but they are often let down by a lack of nuance in the script.
 The direct quotes from Shelley’s Frankenstein and other literature of the time, such as Coleridge’s ‘Rime of the Ancient Mariner’, are often awkward and unnecessary.
 Oblique references, which are present, along the title itself, are enough to highlight the inspiration.
 The audience is often told, rather than shown, the ideas Gough wishes to convey; the monologues of the father are especially evident of this, as he continuously argues for his own innocence.

-The most intriguing aspect of the play is perhaps that the murderer is portrayed by three actors, Reed being the primary, with Angharad Matthews and Jarred Ellis Thomas portraying what appear to be alternate personalities representing his mind and heart respectively; indeed, this is primarily what the dialogue of these characters involves.
+The most intriguing aspect of Gough’s play is perhaps that the murderer is portrayed by three actors, Reed being the primary, with Angharad Matthews and Jarred Ellis Thomas portraying what appear to be alternate personalities representing his mind and heart respectively; indeed, this is primarily what the dialogue of these characters involves.
 Son 1 attempts to ignore both and it is the mind which often overrules the pestering childlike innocence of the heart; the mind is cold and enjoying the discomfort, whilst the heart often questions and seeks to understand.

 The Creature is an excellent presentation of the complexity of violent criminals, a play that gets in deep to the nature versus nurture conundrum.
 Past trauma and inhumane treatment from other human beings can have a lasting effect on the lives and actions of others, especially children.
 Though there is no denying the murderer acted monstrously, The Creature asks if he can truly be deemed an unhuman and irredeemable monster.

 The Creature is on at Chapter Arts Centre in Cardiff until Oct 10th

 Joao Morais attends Chapter Arts Centre to cast a critical eye over the Company of Siren’s latest performance, Stitching.